ORNL/developer.ornl.gov/_posts/2022-10-13-containers.md

     Author David M. Rogers
 ```

 Because `root = uid 0` is hard-coded into a lot of system utilities, creating a container often requires executing commands as root within the container.
 Technically, this creates files inside your container space owned by the root user - which many systems do not permit.
-In order to get around this restriction, I use the [syslabs builder](https://cloud.sylabs.io/builder).
+In order to get around this restriction, I use the [sylabs builder](https://cloud.sylabs.io/builder).
 Navigate to that website, create an account, and then run (at your command-line) `singularity remote login`.
 This will direct you to visit a URL and generate a token.
 Copy the token into the waiting terminal and hit enter.

 Next, build with,